CTSRD-CHERI/cheribsd/README.md

 CheriBSD extends FreeBSD to implement memory protection and software compartmentalization features supported by the CHERI ISA.
-CheriBSD includes support for CHERI extensions to the MIPS and RISC-V architectures.
+CheriBSD includes support for CHERI extensions to the Armv8-A (via Morello) and RISC-V architectures.
 To build and run CheriBSD we recommend using the [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) script.